 While Iceland can be an expensive travel destination, after three epic trips to the “Land of Fire and Ice,” I’ve found plenty of creative ways to stretch my Iceland travel budget.
-If you’re interested in planning a trip, here are eight easy ways to save money in Iceland.
-For even more Iceland travel planning tips, check out my travel guide Iceland: Nature, Nurture and Adventure.
+If you’re interested in planning a trip to Iceland on a budget, here are eight easy ways to save money in Iceland.
+For even more Iceland travel planning tips, check out my travel guide Iceland: Nature, Nurture, and Adventure.

 Did you know that you can fly to Iceland for free?
 If you book any transatlantic flight with Icelandair, you can “stopover” in Iceland at no additional cost for up to seven days.
 This is a great way to save on airfare and check out multiple destinations.

 Like most countries, Iceland is a card-friendly place.
 While there’s nothing wrong with paying with cash, most people in Iceland pay with either a debit card or credit card.
 This means you can save money by avoiding fees at currency exchange kiosks and ATMs.

 Use your credit card for all purchases and rack up those points and miles.
 Later redeem them for free flights, seat upgrades, hotel stays, and other travel perks.
 Just make sure that you’re using a credit card that has no foreign transaction fees.